CPP-Aerial-Vision-Analysis-System/detection_pipeline/README.md

 # This repo contains the object-detection flight software that would be used during the competition

+## Running old mavlink code
+- before following the "running the pipeline" instructions, copy the code from the old mavlink py file into `catkin_ws/src/ultralytics_ros/script
+/tracker_node.py`
+- then follow instructions but skip 4c.

 ## Dev

 ## Running the pipeline: